-Set in the historical hillside village of Montouliers with outstanding views overlooking the surrounding vineyards, Villa Alarelle is a fantastically well-equipped large luxury villa rental in South of France with pool for an extended family or a group.
-This Carcassonne vacation villa rental in South France offers 6 Bedrooms (sleeps 12+2 babies), 4 Bathrooms (2 en suite), 70m living area, a fully fitted kitchen, a solar heated 12.5 metre swimming pool, new hard tennis court and landscaped gardens of approximately one acre.
-If you are looking for a large and luxurious vacation villa rental close to Carcassonne in South France, then Villa Alarelle is perfect.
+Villa Alarelle is a fantastically well-equipped large luxury villa rental in South of France with pool for an extended family or a group of friends.
+The villa is located in the historical hillside village of Montouliers with outstanding views overlooking the surrounding vineyards.
+This vacation villa rental in South France offers 6 bedrooms (sleeps 12+2 babies), 4 Bathrooms (2 en suite), a 70m living area, a fully fitted kitchen, a solar heated 12.5 metre swimming pool, new hard tennis court and landscaped gardens of approximately one acre.
+If you are looking for a large and luxurious vacation villa rental in South France, then Villa Alarelle is perfect.

 Villa Alarelle is a modern architect designed villa that provides all the comforts you could need from your holiday home.
-Villa Alarelle comprises 6 bedrooms in total; 2 double, 4 twin and 2 cots.
-Two of the bedrooms have an en-suite bathroom and there are two additional bathrooms in the house.
-There is room for up to 12 in Villa Alarelle and the large living area and dining room ensure that you are not all crammed in on top of each other.
+Villa Alarelle comprises 6 bedrooms in total: 2 double bedrooms, 4 twin bedrooms and 2 cots.
+Two of the bedrooms have an en-suite bathroom and the villa has 2 additional bathrooms.
+There is room for up to 12 people in Villa Alarelle and the large living area and dining room ensure that you are not all crammed in on top of each other.
 The garden and pool area also ensure that everyone has their own space.

 The stunning kitchen is well-equipped with a cooker, an oven, a microwave, a fridge, a freezer, a kettle, a toaster.
 You will also find a dish washer, a washing machine, a clothes drier.
 The owner has also provided cutlery, crockery, glassware, cooking utensils.
 Bed linen and towels are provided for your use.
 A large open plan living room, dining room kitchen very light and airy.
 Living area with TV (UK channels) large leather suite and large dining room table and chairs.

 Villa Alarelle has a private swimming pool, a south facing garden, a patio area, panoramic views, a barbeque and an excellent tennis court.
-A large grassed garden with mature plants.
+The landscaped garden comes with a lawn and mature plants.
 If you are driving there is private parking with the outside areas of the house having external lighting.
 Villa Alarelle is non-smoking and the design of the house makes it difficult (but not impossible) for wheelchair access.

 Last visited Sep 2016.
-If you are looking for a large luxury Carcassonne vacation villa rental in Aude, South France, equipped and finished to a high standard for a family or group then Villa Alarelle is simply perfect.
+If you are looking for a large luxury villa rental in South France, that is equipped and finished to a high standard for a family or group holiday then Villa Alarelle is simply perfect.
 The swimming pool and tennis court ensure that the active amongst you are entertained; the panoramic views, patio and excellent local wines ensure that the hard-working mums get the peace and quiet they deserve!
 The children also have the Mediterranean beaches to explore and the tow path of the Canal du Midi to cycle along.
 Highly recommended.

 Please enter the message you'd like to send to Villa Alarelle, Carcassonne vacation villa rental South France with pool

-This Carcassonne vacation villa rental in South France is located in the village of Montouliers in the Minervois wine region.
-The surrounding area offers a variety of things to do depending on the type of group you fall into.
+This large villa rental in South France is located in the village of Montouliers in the Minervois wine region.
+The surrounding area offers a variety of things to do depending on your interests.